 - BttF (Back To The Future Tool) --

 We are developing a theory and accompanying tools on how Java legacy

 applications can be refactored into a composition of features.
 It

 will leverage R4 and other existing product line analyses.
-Will post a description by the end of Spring 2016!
+Please see Priscila Angulo-Lopez's PhD thesis.